Tai-Rocha/S_rubricaulis_bryophytes/README.md

 #####
-This a repo for envirometal niche analysis for *Syzygiella rubricaulis*
+This a repo for environmental niche analysis for *Syzygiella rubricaulis*